clhammer89/QuestReaderAddon/README.md

  - Missing quests cont.
 The source I utilize for quest info can sometimes take several days before it has complete info.
 I try to source new quests every day, so if one is missing it may be added the next.

 # SHOUT OUTS AND THANKS
- - Thank you Curseforge user Paratusjv for providing an update that provided additional stop functionality and support for quest UI addons!
+ - Shout out to Curseforge user Paratusjv for providing an update that provided additional stop functionality and support for quest UI addons!
  - Everyone who has provided feedback and support!
+Thank you HAQ!

 # LINKS
  - Project on Curse: https://curseforge.com/wow/addons/wow-questreader